filecoin-project/FIPs/FRCs/frc-xxxx.md

 - To reduce the delays experienced by Filecoin users.

 F3 will also address these points (with even faster finality).
 Nevertheless, this work does not conflict with F3 and independently provides several benefits:
-1. It requires no change to client code and, therefore, no agreement process.
+1. It requires no change to client code and, therefore, no consensus.
 Instead, it is a simple algorithm that any node can run separately from the "mining process".
-The algorithm takes as input the observed history of the chain and outputs a measure of safety.
+The algorithm takes the observed history and outputs a measure of safety.
 2. It does not change the incentive considerations of Filecoin, which remains a longest-chain blockchain, similar to Bitcoin and Ethereum.
 Since no extra work is mandatory, the algorithm's execution (or no execution) does not affect the safety of Filecoin.
 3. It is an algorithm and not a protocol.
 Its execution is local, and the result does not depend on other nodes executing the algorithm.
 For the same reason, it requires no additional communication and is infinitely scalable.
 4. In case F3 halts and the network falls back on EC finality, it can reduce the degradation experienced by users.